fhlsteven/Learning/4.C#8InANutshell/chapters/1_Introducing_C#andCore.md

 same runtime can be shared by other managed programming languages, such as F#, Visual Basic, and Managed C++.)

+C# is called a *managed language* because it compiles source code into managed code, which is represented in *Intermediate Language* (IL).
+The CLR converts the IL into the native code of the machine, such as X86 or X64, usually just prior to execution.
+This is referred to as Just-In-Time (JIT) compilation.
+Ahead-of-time compilation is also available to improve startup time with large assemblies or resource-constrained devices (and to satisfy IOS app store rules when developing with Xamarin).

+The container for managed code is called an *assembly*.
+An assembly contains not only IL, but type information (*metadata*).
+The presence of metadata allows assemblies to reference types in other assemblies without needing additional files.

+> NOTE
+> You can examine and disassemble the contents of an assembly with Microsoft's *ildasm* tool.
+And with tools such as ILSpy or JetBrains dotPeek, you can go further and decompile the IL to C#.
+Because IL is higher-level than native machine code, the decompiler can do quite a good job of reconstructing the original C#.

+A program can query its own metadata (*reflection*) and even generate new IL at runtime (*Reflection.Emit*)

 ## Frameworks and Base Class Libraries

+A CLR does not ship on its own, but as part of a *framework* that includes a standard set of assemblies.
+When writing an application, you *target* a particular framework, which means that your application uses and depends on the functionality that the framework provides.
+Your choice of framework also determines which platforms your application will support.

+A framework comproses three layers, as illustrated in Figure 1-1.
+The Base Class Libraries (BCL) sit atop the CLR, providing features useful to any kind of application (such as collections, XML/JSON, input/output [I/O]), networking, serialization, and parallel programming).
+Sitting atop the BCL are *application framework* layers, which provide the APIs for a user interface paradigm (such as  ASP.NET Core for a web application, or Windows Presentation Foundation [WPF] for a rich-client application).
+A command-line program does not require an application layer.

 ## Legacy and Niche Frameworks